Innovative models of care

 At The Christie, we are passionate about the services we provide.
 For a number of years we have recognised the potential for innovation and flexibility in service delivery models and we are proud of the achievements we have made to date.

-We are actively pursuing new and innovative models of care to deliver that support patients receive care nearer to their homes.
-In order to reduce the inconvenience and cost of travelling to the Christie Withington site we have sought to expand our Christie quality services to community and home settings.
+We are actively pursuing new and innovative models of care that support patients to receive cancer treatment closer to home.
+In order to reduce the inconvenience and cost of travelling to The Christie Withington site, we have sought to expand our Christie quality services to community and home settings.

 Local delivery of radiotherapy services is a core aim at The Christie.
-We have established two satellite radiotherapy units at Salford Royal Hospital and at the Royal Oldham Hospital.
+We have established 3 radiotherapy units: The Christie at Salford, The Christie at Oldham and The Christie at Macclesfield.
 We would like to deliver more radiotherapy locally and are currently considering a range of approaches to expand our network of radiotherapy.

 We have already completed a successful pilot of urology outpatient follow up appointments being delivered locally reviewing the holistic needs of our patients to not only monitor their disease, but to provide the information and support to manage the long term side effects and encourage a healthy lifestyle.
 We are exploring how this model could be extended to other cancer groups and potentially more flexibly through a range of community and home based settings.